What is amphotericin B?

 - About any health conditions that may prevent you from receiving medicine by .

 - If you are pregnant or plan to become pregnant.
-Talk to your health care provider about the risks and benefits of taking amphotericin B during pregnancy.
+Talk to your health care provider about the risks and benefits of using amphotericin during pregnancy.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV may include other recommendations on the use of amphotericin B during pregnancy.
+Please refer to these guidelines for additional information.

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Amphotericin B may affect the way other medicines or products work, and other medicines or products may affect how amphotericin B works.
 Ask your health care provider if there are interactions between amphotericin B and the other medicines you take.